-Finally, a tree nut free carrot cake with non-dairy cream cheese frosting!
+Finally, a fantastic Paleo carrot cake with non-dairy cream cheese frosting!
 This cake is alive with flavor!
 Fresh carrots, apple, and orange zest add nutrition and keep it lusciously moist.
 It goes perfectly with my dairy-free Coconut Cream Cheese Frosting!
-Great for birthdays, special occasions, or just a snack, the cake is free of gluten, grains, dairy, sugar, and will not raise blood sugar or cause weight gain if you use one of the suggested non-carb natural sweeteners.
+Great for birthdays, special occasions, or just a snack, the cake is free of tree nuts, gluten, grains, dairy, sugar, and will not raise blood sugar or cause weight gain if you use one of the suggested non-carb natural sweeteners.
 Hint: You can make this as a round layer cake like the photo above, or a sheet cake, or cupcakes!
 I’ve tested this recipe so many times.
 For the most delicious flavor and texture, I suggest you follow it exactly the first time you make it.
-After that, feel free to make changes – at your own risk of course!
+After that, feel free to make changes – at your own risk.
 The nuts are optional, so just skip them if you’re tree nut-free.
 Yield: One 9 by 13-inch sheet cake or one double-layer 8-inch round cake or many cupcakes.
 Equipment: You will need a food processor.
 A digital scale is helpful, as carrots and apples vary in size.

 - 1 1/3 cups Just Like Sugar Table Top natural chicory root sweetener, or Swerve sweetener, or 7/8 cup raw honey, or your favorite sweetener.

 - 1 1/3 cups shredded unsweetened coconut flakes (not coconut flour)

 - 1/2 teaspoon unprocessed salt

 - 1/4 teaspoon ground cloves

 - 1/2 cup chopped nuts, soaked and toasted if possible (Optional.
 For a tree nut-free cake, skip these.)